fkirc/skip-duplicate-actions/README.md

 ## `skip_after_successful_duplicate`

-If true, skip if already finished duplicate runs can be found.
+If true, skip if an already finished duplicate run can be found.
 Default `true`.

 ### `do_not_skip`